GraphBLAS/GraphBLAS-Pointers/README.md

     * :star: [python-graphblas](https://github.com/python-graphblas/python-graphblas): a Python wrapper for SuiteSparse:GraphBLAS with high-level syntax that adheres closely to the mathematical abstractions of GraphBLAS with natural syntax for masks, transpose descriptors, etc.
         * This library and all dependencies can be installed from [conda-forge](https://anaconda.org/conda-forge/python-graphblas) for Linux, macOS, and Windows
         * conda-forge also has [standalone SuiteSparse:GraphBLAS packages](https://anaconda.org/conda-forge/graphblas) for Linux, macOS and Windows
-    * [dask-grblas](https://github.com/eriknw/dask-grblas): mirrors the grblas API and uses dask for out-of-core or distributed computation
+    * [dask-grblas](https://github.com/eriknw/dask-grblas): mirrors the python-graphblas API and uses dask for out-of-core or distributed computation
     * [PyGB](https://github.com/jessecoleman/gbtl-python-bindings): a Python wrapper for GBTL
 * [SuiteSparseGraphBLAS.jl](https://github.com/JuliaSparse/SuiteSparseGraphBLAS.jl): a Julia wrapper for SuiteSparse:GraphBLAS
      * :tv: [JuliaCon talk](https://live.juliacon.org/talk/YFPXCU) by William Kimmerer